domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 There is a raw truth that is visible here. --SamManero, YouTube user, in response to Werner Herzog's "On the Jungle and Nature"

 Say could, not should.
-(I'd personally add & amend as follows: Don't use the words "if possible", "should", or "try".) --John Elliott, Musical Artist (personal conversation)
+(I'd personally add and amend as follows: Don't use the words "if possible", "should", or "try".) --John Elliott, Musical Artist (personal conversation)

 It's a feature, not a bug. --Source Unknown